 Ludwig's Dressing Room

-Few rooms in Neuschwanstein capture Ludwig’s obsession with being king quite as well as the Throne Room.
-The two-story space captures the majesty of Byzantine churches, and is finished with a 13-foot-tall chandelier, a painted cupola, and elaborate floor mosaic.
+Few rooms in Neuschwanstein capture Ludwig's obsession with being king quite as well as the Throne Room.
+The two-story space captures the majesty of Byzantine churches, and it is finished with a 13-foot-tall chandelier, a painted cupola, and elaborate floor mosaics.
 Ironically, there was never a throne in this space.

 Exterior of the Castle